fortrabbit/help/docs/craft-deploy-craft-copy.md

 ## Alternative ways to deploy Craft CMS

 Don't feel like using Craft Copy?
-Np problem!
+No problem!
 Here are some alternative ways to deploy Craft on fortrabbit:

-### SFTP deployment

 There is a more basic guide: [Install Craft using SFTP](/craft-upload-sftp).

-### Git deployment

-If you prefer to use Git directly, check out our guide: [Deploy Craft CMS with Git](/craft-deploy-git)
+Or if you prefer to use Git directly, check out our guide: [Deploy Craft CMS with Git](/craft-deploy-git)

 ### Assets management

 There are two dedicated guides here to deploy the Craft `assets` folder separately.
-It depends on your [App's Stack](/craft-about#toc-1-1-choose-your-stack):
+It depends on your [App's Stack](/craft-start#toc-1-1-choose-your-stack):

 * For Universal Apps: [Deploy assets with rsync](/craft-assets-uni)
 * For Professional Apps: [Deploy assets to the Object Storage](/craft-assets-pro).